-The Division of Curriculum, Instruction, Leadership and Research offers the Bachelor of Science in Education degree in the following areas: Elementary Education, K-8 and Special Education (Mild/Moderate Disabilities Emphasis).
-Master's degrees are offered by the division in Educational Leadership, Elementary Education, and Special Education (Mild/Moderate Disabilities Emphasis).
-The division also offers the Educational Specialist degree in two areas: Educational Administration and Supervision, and Elementary Education.
-The Doctor of Education in Professional Studies degree is offered through the division.
+The Division of Teacher Education offers the Bachelor of Science in Education degree in the following areas: Elementary Education, K-8 and Special Education (Mild/Moderate Disabilities Emphasis).
+Master of Education degrees are offered by the division in Elementary Education, and Special Education (Mild/Moderate Disabilities Emphasis).
+The Master of Arts in Teaching is offered for elementary (gr.
+4-8 only) certification and for some secondary areas.
+The division also offers the Educational Specialist degree in Elementary Education.

-The Division of Family and Consumer Sciences offers the Bachelor of Science Degree in Fashion Merchandising and the Bachelor of Science Degree in Family and Consumer Sciences with concentrations in Consumer Relations, Child Development, Family and Consumer Sciences Education, or Nutrition/Dietetics.
-The education curriculum also provides certification in Career Discovery.
-The Division operates the Hamilton-White Child Development Center for the University and offers support courses in child development, nutrition and family relations.
+The Division of Family and Consumer Sciences offers the Bachelor of Science Degree in Family and Consumer Sciences with concentrations in Child Development, Fashion Merchandising, or Nutrition/Dietetics.
+The Division operates the Hamilton-White Child Development Center for the University and offers support courses in child development, nutrition, and family relations.

-The Division of Health, Physical Education and Recreation offers the Bachelor of Science in Education degree in Health, Physical Education and Recreation, the Bachelor of Science degree in Athletic Training, and the Bachelor of Science degree in Health, Physical Education and Recreation that includes concentrations in Physical Education, Recreation, Sports Information, Sports Management and Exercise Science.
-The advanced degree offered by the Division is the Master of Education in Health, Physical Education and Recreation.
+The Division of Health, Physical Education, and Recreation offers the Bachelor of Science in Education degree in Health, Physical Education, and Recreation; the Bachelor of Science degree in Athletic Training; and the Bachelor of Science degree in Health, Physical Education, and Recreation that includes concentrations in Physical Education, Recreation, Sports Information, Sports Management, and Exercise Science.
+The advanced degree offered by the Division is the Master of Education in Health, Physical Education, and Recreation.